mrolims/pynamicalsys/docs/source/quickstart.rst

 Quickstart
 ==========

-This guide walks you through the basics of using **PyCandy**.
+This guide walks you through the basics of using **pynamicalsys**.

 Creating a discrete dynamical system object
 -------------------------------------------

 To get started, you need to create a discrete dynamical system object.
-This is done using the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+This is done using the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 For this example, we will use the logistic map, defined as:

 .. math::